 It’s something that we’ve been through a number of times.
 As branding agency we’re trusted to develop the customer-facing identity of new businesses.
 We do this based on a mix of careful investigation into the client’s business (their service, their customers, their business model) and our own past experience.
-We go ahead and developed concepts – color palettes, imagery, typography – to appeal to and then convert the target audience only to have the main decision maker tell us: I don’t like this.
+We go ahead and develop concepts – color palettes, imagery, typography – to appeal to and then convert the target audience only to have the main decision maker tell us: *I* don’t like it.

 Personal Tastes vs Brand Needs

 While this is more common in small and medium businesses where there’s a singular person with a controlling, dominating vision, it can sometimes happen with a committee too.
 Through self-reflection we will assign some of the blame to ourselves as a agency for not communicating well enough what we’re trying to achieve (and I’m going to explain in a moment), but sometimes a client isn’t as involved as we’d like them to be or isn’t able to wrap their heads around this particular concept.
 Your business’s branding is not a representation of your own personal tastes.
 Instead it’s a carefully crafted marketing tool designed to convince your ideal customer that you’re the one.
 It means, in all cases but the most extreme cases of a “personal brand”, we’re catering to them, not catering to you.